URL to video, turn any link into a video | HeyGen

 Marketers, product teams, e-commerce managers, educators, publishers, and creators all benefit.
 Anyone needing fast, scalable video production from existing web content will see significant time and cost savings compared with traditional production.

 You retain full rights to the videos you export.
 HeyGen does not claim ownership.
-Make sure you have legal rights for any third-party media or copyrighted content included on converted pages; you remain responsible for those assets.
+Please ensure you have legal rights for any third-party media or copyrighted content included on converted pages; you remain responsible for those assets.

 Yes.
-HeyGen outputs platform-ready creatives optimised for social and programmatic advertising.
+HeyGen outputs platform-ready creatives optimized for social and programmatic advertising.
 Use batch generation to create many ad variations for A/B testing and performance campaigns.

 Uploads and generated videos are encrypted in transit and at rest.
 HeyGen adheres to industry-grade security practices and offers configurable storage and access controls.
 For sensitive content, use private storage integrations and access restrictions to secure your video files.